 Preparing too late may cause you not to be ready for exam day.
 You do not want to reschedule your exam and alter your application timeline due to being unprepared.

+For example, some science-based passages will be graph-heavy, while CARS has passages covering a wide range of subjects.
 You should be comfortable moving from a passage about art to one about linguistics to one about a culture unfamiliar to you.
-It would help if you encountered a wide range of passage types before the test.
-You will find that you are more comfortable with some passages than others.
+Thus, it would help if you encountered a wide range of passage types before the test.

-Do your practice exams with your snacks and lunch.
-Planning your food will allow you to feel changes in your body based on what you chose to eat.
+Planning your meal options will allow you to feel changes in your body based on what you choose to eat.
 If the lunch you chose makes you too sleepy for the second half of your test, you will notice and be able to alter it rather than being negatively affected on test day.

 It is a good idea to figure out your way to the test center well in advance.
 Even if you are driving, get an idea of where you are going so that you do not begin test day in a rushed or irritated mood because you got turned around on the way.
 If you are flying in, figure out how far you are from the test site.
 Knowing this information will ensure you order your ride at an appropriate time.